mrlesmithjr/ansible-rpi-k8s-cluster/README.md

 ###### Install OS Image

 > NOTE: Remember I am using a Mac so YMMV!
+You may also want to look into
+> [Etcher](https://etcher.io/) for a GUI based approach.

 Open up your terminal and execute the following to determine the device name of the SD card: